The University is interested in funding proposals from multiple sources: foundations, state, and federal agencies.

-If a Pre-Proposal or Letter of Intent (LOI) is required and has no binding financials or University committments, the Principal Investigator (PI) should submit a copy of the Pre-Proposal or LOI to the Sponsored Programs office.
-If the Pre-Proposal is binding, which means the submitted financials, narrative description of scope of work, and University committments can not be changed when submitting the full proposal, then it will need to be processed through the SVSU Transmittal Process.
+If a Pre-Proposal or Letter of Intent (LOI) is required and has no binding financials or University commitments, the Principal Investigator (PI) should submit a copy of the Pre-Proposal or LOI to the Sponsored Programs office.
+If the Pre-Proposal is binding, which means the submitted financials, narrative description of scope of work, and University commitments can not be changed when submitting the full proposal, then it will need to be processed through the SVSU Transmittal Process.
 Please discuss with Sponsored Programs.

-See Flowchart (131kB) of Grant Proposal Development and Transmittal Process.
+See Flowchart (131KB) of Grant Proposal Development and Transmittal Process.

-The Office of Sponsored Programs staff review the proposed budget to ensure accuracy and completeness.
+Sponsored Programs staff review the proposed budget to ensure accuracy and completeness.
 Office staff also check that all sponsor requirements are fulfilled and route the completed proposal, the Transmittal Checksheet, and necessary accompanying documents to the appropriate University offices for the required endorsements, signatures, and certifications.
 Office staff work to ensure that all circulated documents are returned promptly so that sufficient copies can be made for mailing or electronically submitted to the potential sponsor.
 Two weeks should be allowed to complete this process.